 Editor’s Note: PRs with associated Editor’s Note(s) will not be considered for consolidation until Editor’s Note(s) associated with the PR are resolved.

 Editor’s Note: CPR Table(s) can be modified (e.g. split, merged, renamed, moved) during the consolidation process.

+All assumptions and requirements from clauses 5.1 to 5.4 in this TR apply without modification and should be progressed to a TS in the normative phase.

 Y.1 Consolidated potential Functional Requirements